UO-CS210/Treemap/docs/HOWTO-Treemap.md

 ### Checkpoint: Summary of your work so far

-So far you have created a function `bisect` in a new file `splitter.py`.
+So far you have created a function `bisect` in file `mapper.py`.
 This function takes a list of at least two positive numbers.
 It returns _two_ results as a tuple.
 The first result and the second result together comprise the input list, and their sum is as close as possible to equal.